New Fourth Army Incident: Aftermath

 Chiang Kai-shek ordered the New Fourth Army disbanded on January 17, and sent Ye Ting to a military tribunal.
-However, on January 20, the Chinese Communist Party in Yan'an ordered the reorganization of the army.
-Chen Yi was the new army commander.
-Liu Shaoqi was the political commissar.
-The new headquarters was in Jiangsu, which was now the general headquarters for the New Fourth Army and the Eighth Route Army.
-Together, they comprised seven divisions and one independent brigade, totalling over 90,000 troops.
+However, on January 20, the Chinese Communist Party in Yan'an ordered the reorganization of the army with Chen Yi as the new army commander and Liu Shaoqi as political commissar.
+The new headquarters would be in Jiangsu, which was now the general headquarters for the New Fourth Army and the Eighth Route Army.
+Together, they comprised seven divisions and one independent brigade, totaling over 90,000 troops.

 Because of this incident, according to the CCP, the Nationalist Party of China was criticized for creating internal strife when the Chinese were supposed to be united against the Japanese; the CCP, on the other hand, was seen as heroes at the vanguard of the fight against the Japanese and Nationalist treachery.
 Although as a result of this incident, the CCP lost possession of the lands south of Yangtze River, it drew the party support from the population, which strengthened their foundations north of Yangtze River.

-According to the Nationalist Party, this incident was retribution to numerous occasions of treachery and harassment by the New Fourth Army.
+According to the Nationalist Party, this incident was retribution to numerous occasions of treachery, harassment, and disobedience by the New Fourth Army.

 The novelist Mao Dun's story Fushi is about this incident.